KiokoEric/My_Task_Manager/README.md

   <br><br>

-The website application was built using React JS and Javascript
+The website application was built using React JS.

 </div>